 \begin{quote} ``I look at Reddit and see people who are in a similar position to me, using AI tools in similar ways, and what their thoughts were.
 It helps me get a general sense of what others think about these same topics [S\&P practices of GenAI tools].'' \end{quote}

-2/6 participants compared multiple sources to evaluate S\&P information.
-P1 was interested in how S\&P practices worked in reality by comparing official documentation with other users' lived experiences shared online:
+Some of these participants compared multiple sources to evaluate S\&P information (2/6).
+P1 was interested in how S\&P practices worked in practice, comparing official documentation with other users' lived experiences shared online:

 \begin{quote} ``I cross-reference that [official documentation] with what people have said online about the reality of how those things [S\&P practices] have played out.
 Because sometimes what those privacy statements are saying may not actually align with what people are experiencing.'' \end{quote}